calclb/calclb/README.md

 ### Hi there 👋

 I'm a computer science student at UW-Madison.
-I'm interested in the cloud, software security, high-performance programming, and writing idiomatic code. :)
+I'm interested in the cloud, software security, high-performance programming, and writing idiomatic code.
+Outside of programming, I like exercise and skygazing.

 ### 💬 Languages
 - Rust